Saturday, August 16, 2025

 The flower buds look like little raspberries before they bloom – first green, then red.
 Once they open, the flowers are small but clustered together to form the signature spherical inflorescences.
 It's a delightful sight, signaling the shifting of seasons.

-Another exciting development in the garden is the blooming of my Adenium obesums.
+Another exciting development in the garden is the blooming of my Adenium obesums (Desert Roses).
 I planted these just three years ago in various corners of the garden, and they've settled in so well.
 They thrive in spots with poor soil and full sun all day, and it’s wonderful to see them bloom again, adding a bright splash of colour amidst all the green foliage.

 Looking Ahead